emmanuel-hartman/supervisedDL-SRVFdistances/README.md

 # supervisedDL-SRVFdistances
 A supervised DL framework for computing pairwise SRV elastic shape distances between curves as defined in *Supervised deep learning of elastic SRV distances on the shape space of curves*.
-Includeds functions to define a Keras model and train the model with shape preserving data augmentation.
+This code includes functions to define a Keras model and train the model with shape-preserving data augmentation.

 # References